-Temperature and precipitation outlooks (graphics at left) through April are heavily influenced by the characteristic weather patterns of historic El Niño episodes.
-An increased probability of below-average temperatures is predicted across the southern Great Plains and Southeast from February through April, while above-average temperatures are more likely in the Pacific Northwest and Great Lakes region.
-From April to June, the increased probability of below-average temperatures persists in north-central Texas, while above-average temperatures are more likely across the Southwest and West consistent with long-term trend.
-For precipitation, increased chances of above-average conditions are present through April across the Southwest and southern tier of the U.S., while below-average precipitation is more likely in areas of the Pacific Northwest and Ohio Valley.
-There is no increased probability of either above, near, or below-average precipitation relative to climatology for the contiguous U.S. during the April to June period.
+Temperature and precipitation outlooks (graphics at left) through April are heavily influenced by the characteristic weather patterns of historic La Niña episodes.
+An increased probability of above-average temperatures is predicted across the southwestern and southern states from February through April, while below-average temperatures are more likely in the Minnesota and the western Great Lakes regions.
+From April to June, the increased probability of above-average temperatures continue across the Southwest and expanding throughout much of the Southeast.
+For precipitation, increased chances of above-average are present through April across the Ohio River Valley region and much of the Northeast, while below-average precipitation is more likely across the Southwest, southern states.
+Florida and the Southeast.
+The dry pattern is forecast to continue across the Southwest and portions of the southern states and Florida, though the area is reduced from the previous 3-month forecast and the probabilities are decreased.